milselarch/domopomo/README.md

 ## About

+Node version: v20.19.5
-This is the official Wails Vue-TS template.
+This was created using the Wails Vue-TS template.

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config